RaghavSaxena96/Image-Caption-Generator/README.md

 # Image-Caption-Generator (Raghav Saxena)

-By Using Transfer learning to extract features from the images Using Xception model from Keras which is trained on Imagenet dataset
+By Using Transfer learning to extract features from the images Using Xception model from Keras which is trained on Imagenet dataset and then feeding those features to a LSTM model for traning the model to predict captions for that image.

 # Under Progress